Signs You May Have a Brake Problem

 3. "My Brakes are Noisy"

 Your brakes can also alert you to potential problems by producing all kinds of noises: Squeaking, squealing, grinding, and other similar noises.
-Look for worn out pads, contaminated pad linings, missing or loose parts in the front or rear brake assembly, even improperly installed brakes.
+Look for worn-out pads, contaminated pad linings, missing or loose parts in the front or rear brake assembly, and even improperly installed brakes.

 The most common noise is the grinding, metal-to-metal noise.
 Some brake pads come with a spring-steel tab that scratches the rotor's surface producing a screeching noise when the pad's lining has worn sufficiently enough.
 This acts as a warning to inform the driver it's time for new brake pads.
 If your pads don't have this warning tab, the lining material has worn out, causing the backing plate to rub against the rotor.
 In either case, you need to replace the pads and probably the rotor as well.